Isle of Mull

 2. Pay by instalments:

-When paying for your course in instalments; you pay the deposit for the course (£1000), then simply divide the remaining course fees into equal payments to be paid at the end of each month, between the `date of paying your deposit´ and the `start date of the course´
+This option is the most favoured amongst our students.
+When paying for your course in instalments; you pay the deposit for the course (£1000) when returning your booking paperwork, then simply divide the remaining course fees into equal payments to be paid at the end of each month, between the `date of paying your deposit´ and the `start date of the course´

-Your place on the course is only secured, after the course fees have been paid in full.
+Your place on the course is only secured, after your booking paperwork has been received and your course fees have been paid in full.

 Every time you make a payment, we will email you a receipt.

 • All of our courses are payable via UK Bank Transfer, or International Bank Transfer (IBAN).
 Unfortunately we are not able to take Card Payments of any kind.